 In 2014, Small was described as “a revelation (noted to have) the best screen, performance at the Berlinale” for her film acting debut in Josephine Decker’s psychological thriller film, "Butter on the Latch”.
 The film made The New Yorker’s “10 Best Movies of 2014” and has since screened 100+ festivals worldwide.
 Small is currently living in Oakland, CA wrapping up production on her album, Secondary Dominance.
 Small will release the record upon moving back to Brooklyn, NY this winter.

-Sarah was born in 1979 into a family of musicians, writers, and psychoanalysts.
+Small was born in 1979 into a family of musicians, writers, and psychoanalysts.
 She spent her young childhood concocting gibberish sounds and songs around the house, dancing, fencing, playing cello, and performing in musicals her mom wrote for her and her friends.
 She became enraptured by photography when she was thirteen.
 As guided by her high school photography teacher and mentor, Karen Keating, Small spent her high school years photographing her close friends and her younger red-headed sister, Rachel, wandering the streets of her hometown, Washington DC, equipped with her Pentax K1000.
 Small graduated from Rhode Island School of Design in 2001 with a BA in photography, after which she moved to a tree-lined street in Williamsburg, Brooklyn the day before September 11th.
 She has lived in the same location ever since.
 Bunny and January, her two street kitties, are heaven.